greall2/Theory-Of-Algorithms/README.md

 > Giving a function a name and defining what the function takes in

 > #### car
-> Used in non-empty lists only and utputs the first element of the list
+> Used in non-empty lists only and outputs the first element of the list

 > #### cdr
 > Returns the list without the first element